department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Offline Mode.md

 On initial load of the App component, an event listener is set up to set the connection status for react-query using NetInfo.
 Offline mode is currently behind a feature flag and can be toggled by `offlineMode `in the remote config screen of the developer settings.
 After offline mode has been enabled in the remote config, restarting the app is required for it to function properly.

 ## How do I add offline mode to my feature?
+For examples of the following steps, look at the Appointments feature code where this is fully built out.
 1. For any query that a feature uses to fetch data, replace the use of tanstack useQuery with useQuery from the queryClient.ts file.
 This will enable saving of the last updated timestamp.
 2. In that useQuery add the retry option.
 You can use offlineRetry as basic functionality.
 This helps in the case that the network fails mid-request.
 Instead of throwing an error to be displayed, we simply retry now that we are offline, causing the query to go to the cache instead of making a second request.
 3. To add the Last Updated Timestamp to the UI, simply provide the lastUpdatedDate that is now returned from your offline enabled query and pass it to FeatureLandingAndChildTemplate as dataUpdatedAt